 Although the mortar joints have recently been repointed you can see they are no longer straight.

 The most common cause of soil heave is building is when the clay becomes wetter and starts to expand.

 Common reasons for the clay to become wetter are:

 - Water seeping down the side of the house (In areas of reactive soil a normal requirement is to have a 1m wide footpath round the house)

 - Poor site drainage (No drainage, blocked drains, or leaking water pipes)

-- Removal of trees (This stops the drying effect of the roots)
+- Removal of trees (This means the drying effect of the roots has been removed)

 A couple of danger signs of future soil heave issues for a new house build are:

 - If building after several years of drought the soil may be excessively dry and therefore more likely to become wetter when the drought breaks.